What if a Parent Can’t Pay for Nursing Home Care?

 There’s some good news.
 In many, but not all, cases—there are no 100% guarantees for anything—your parent’s health insurance will pay for a rehabilitation stay in a nursing home, also called a rehab center.

-So as the caregiver, here are the next steps.
+As the caregiver, here are the next steps.
 This is a time-sensitive activity, so don’t delay.

 Ask to speak to the case manager or the hospital discharge planner.
-Go to this person and make it clear that your parent has health issues, is physically weak and it’s not safe for them to return home.
+Go to this person and make it clear that your parent has health issues, is physically weak, and it’s not safe for them to return home.

 Do not let the case manager talk you into having a parent move in with you or recommend that you move in with them temporarily.
 Temporary is never temporary in these situations.

 You have a job and a life.
 Your mom or dad’s health insurance will pay for rehab.
-Also, make it clear to mom and dad that going to rehab isn’t an option because you can’t provide the level of help they need.
+Also, make it clear to Mom and Dad that going to rehab isn’t an option because you can’t provide the level of help they need.

 Nursing Home Care